yogurt-foundation/yogurt-css-documentation/src/flex-shrink.md

 ## Flex Shrink

-Utility for controls how flex items shrink.
+Utilities for controls how flex items shrink.

 ### Class